 Supplemental Security Income benefits are considered to be assistance, and that means they aren't taxable.
 Like welfare benefits, they don't have to be reported on a tax return.
 However, the IRS differentiates between Social Security retirement benefits and SSI payments—SSI payments are not taxable, but benefits may be.
 Retirement benefits are sometimes completely non-taxable, but it depends on a retiree’s other sources of income.

-SSI is a needs-based program.
-It benefits disabled and blind individuals, as well as those over the age of 65, who have very limited incomes and resources.
-Unlike Social Security, which you pay into over the course of your working years, SSI is funded not by taxes contributed by you but by the federal government’s tax revenues.
-It's intended to pay for an individual’s most basic needs: shelter and food.
+Unlike Social Security, which you pay into over the course of your working years, SSI isn't funded by taxes contributed by you.
+Rather, it's funded by the federal government’s tax revenues.

 Reporting Income to the SSA